 The city of Sitka, for instance, is located on the panhandle of Alaska and was a trading center when it was founded in 1799.
 When Alaska officially became part of the United States in 1867, Sitka was the place where the Russian flag was lowered and the American flag raised.
 Because of Sitka's location, the city is difficult to reach via any avenue other than the sea.

 Whale watching is also popular around Sitka.
 You'll have the opportunity to see humpback whales as they breach above the water.
-Adventure cruises allow travelers to immerse themselves in everything that Alaska has to offer for just a few days or as long as a month, accompanied by knowledgeable guides, on a yacht that fits your taste and budget.
+Adventure cruises allow travelers to immerse themselves in everything that Alaska has to offer for just a few days or as long as a month, accompanied by knowledgeable guides, on a small ship that fits your taste and budget.

 Cruising the Beautiful Tracy Arm Fjords